DCN - Network Addressing

 Anycast (destined to nearest one)

 A router never forwards broadcast traffic by default.
 Multicast traffic uses special treatment as it is most a video stream or audio with highest priority.
-Anycast is just like unicast, but the packets are delivered to the nearest destination when more than one are available.
+Anycast is just similar to unicast, except that the packets are delivered to the nearest destination when multiple destinations are available.